Ödön Beniczky

 Ödön Beniczky de Benice et Micsinye (12 February 1878 – 20 January 1931) was a Hungarian legitimist politician, who served as Interior Minister between 1919 and 1920.
 He was a resolute adversary of Governor Miklós Horthy.
 He supported the king Charles IV in the king's attempts to retake the throne of Hungary.
 That is why Beniczky was arrested for a short time.
 He published his statement before the military public prosecutor's department in his newspaper ("Az Újság") about the White Terror.
-He was also arrested for two years.
+He was sentenced to two years in prison for insulting Horthy.
 Beniczky's case was a huge scandal in Hungary, but the legitimists didn't use these happenings against the governor.

-After the prison Beniczky failed as representative candidate.
+Following his release, Beniczky failed as representative candidate.
 He committed suicide in 1931.